-NOTE: Apply a coat of flash coving adhesive, vinyl tape (3.75"), or S-995 Adhesive with the recommended trowel on the entire cove area.
+NOTE: Apply a coat flash coving adhesive, vinyl tape (3.75") up the wall, or S-995 Adhesive with the recommended trowel on the floor as well as up the entire cove area.
 Allow adhesive to dry to a pressure sensitive state between applications.
-Roll the flooring into the adhesive or tane with a hand roller.
+Roll the flooring into the adhesive with a hand roller.

-ACCEPTABLE SUBFLOORS & UNDERLAYMENTS:
+ACCEPTABLE SUBFLOORS & UNDERLAYMENTS